-Methadone Hydrochloride, a synthetic opioid, is a controlled substance (Classification N) under the Controlled Drugs and Substances Act (CDSA).
-Appropriate security measures should be taken to safeguard stock of methadone against diversion.
+Methadone hydrochloride, a synthetic opioid, is a controlled substance listed in Schedule I to the Controlled Drugs and Substances Act (CDSA).

-Patients should be instructed not to give METADOL-D (methadone hydrochloride) to anyone other than the patient for whom it was prescribed, as such inappropriate use may have severe medical consequences, including death.
-METADOL-D should be stored securely to avoid theft or misuse.
+Patients should be instructed not to give METADOL (methadone hydrochloride) to anyone other than the patient for whom it was prescribed, as such inappropriate use may have severe medical consequences, including death.
+METADOL should be stored securely to avoid theft or misuse.

-METADOL-D should only be prescribed by persons knowledgeable in the continuous administration of potent opioids, in the management of patients receiving potent opioids, and in the detection and management of respiratory depression, including the use of opioid antagonists.
+METADOL should only be prescribed by persons knowledgeable in the continuous administration of potent opioids, in the management of patients receiving potent opioids for the treatment of pain, and in the detection and management of respiratory depression, including the use of opioid antagonists.

-Patients should be cautioned not to consume alcohol while taking METADOL-D as it may increase the chance of experiencing serious adverse events, including death.
+Patients should be cautioned not to consume alcohol while taking METADOL as it may increase the chance of experiencing serious adverse events, including death.